mortezakowkabi/jcb-persian-documentation/013-dynamicGet.md

 When using **Custom Get**, you can either:

 * Write the PHP code yourself, or
-* Use “Custom - dropdown” to have JCB generate the structure for you automatically.
+* Use "Custom - dropdown" to have JCB generate the structure for you automatically.

 ---